highcharts/highcharts/docs/datagrid/understanding-dataGrid.md

     }
 ```

-For more information on caption options see the [API reference](https://api.highcharts.com/dashboards/typedoc/interfaces/DataGrid_DataGridOptions.CaptionOptions.html).
+For more information on row options see the [API reference](https://api.highcharts.com/dashboards/typedoc/interfaces/DataGrid_DataGridOptions.CaptionOptions.html).

 Column resizer
 ---------